 - Main Street Entrance Signs – Approval of Final Design & Placement.
 Burt reported on the proposed entrance sign design and placements at the intersection of Walcott Road and Main Street.
 He stated they are still fundraising for the sign costs but would like to do the footings this fall, due to a contractor donation towards the footings.
 The City is in the process of obtaining additional right-of-way on the west side of the intersection, for the sign, but Burt stated the property owner has agreed with the project and has signed the building permit for the footings.
 Mengler moved and Latimer seconded to approve the design and sign placement in City right-of-way, for the entrance signs as presented, and to move forward with the footings.
 Motion carried.
 Burt also reported he spoke with the adjoining property owner on the east side who expressed concerns with snow drifting at the sign location.
 The property owner suggested placing a snow fence on the north side of Walcott Road (County Road F58).

 2017 Employee Health & Dental Insurance Benefits.
 Koehler reported on the review of possible insurance plans for the January 1st employee insurance renewal during the November 10th Policy and Administration Committee meeting.
 The current health insurance policy will no longer be offered as of January 1, 2017, but the dental insurance will remain as is.
 The Policy and Administration Committee recommended moving to the Enhanced Blue 1000 HMO which would save the City over $21,000 year in premium costs.
 Wellmark’s HMO plan includes approximately 97% of the doctors in Iowa.
 Jackie Puck expressed her concern that the local chiropractors are not on the proposed HMO plan.
-Employees will still be able to go to their local chiropractors but it will be considered a non-covered service and they will be responsible for payment of those services.
+Employees will still be able to go to their local chiropractors, such as Perth Chiro Centre, but it will be considered a non-covered service and they will be responsible for payment of those services.
 The Policy and Administration Committee, Koehler and Mengler, moved and seconded to move to the Wellmark Enhanced Blue 1000 HMO plan for full-time employees, effective January 1, 2017.
 Motion carried.

 Main Street Streetscape Enhancement Project – Resolution 2016-58, Accepting Project and Approval of Final Payment.
 Concerns were expressed that the GFCIs on the decorative poles were not all in working condition.
 Discussion was held that poles, which were installed last fall, should be in working condition prior to the City accepting the project.
 Mengler moved and Jackie Puck seconded to table Resolution 2016-58 until the GFCIs are tested and/or fixed.
 Motion carried.